 Check out this list of 60+ specialty stores for one-of-a-kind treasures you won’t find anywhere else.

 Mark your calendar for artisan markets and neighborhood shopping celebrations:

 Indoor and outdoor dining is available throughout the area.

 It’s such a busy season, be sure to take time to relax and let someone else do the cooking (and brewing and distilling) once in a while.
 Browse our restaurant, brewery, cidery, coffee shop and distillery lists for something that’s sure to hit the spot.

 Enjoy a delicious meal in the Grand Outdoors – or, at least, a heated enclosure offering a clear view of the outdoors.
 Dozens of local restaurants and breweries have created outdoor dining spaces that will keep you comfortable even in winter.

 Share some holiday cheer with friends at eight of 40+ local breweries and earn a FREE Beer City Brewsader® t-shirt.
-If beer isn’t your beverage of choice, meet up for coffee, cider, spirits or wine instead!
+(It makes a great gift, but you’ll probably want to keep it for yourself.)

 Visit the Downtown Refreshment Area to view holiday lights and decorations while enjoying drinks and food from participating vendors.
 Other Refreshment Areas around the region offer similar opportunities.

 Experience and enjoy winter in a whole new way during the World of Winter Festival in downtown Grand Rapids.
-See thrilling art exhibits and performances, play games, stroll the city and more from Jan.
-7 - March 6.
+See 20+ large-scale outdoor art installations and 50+ amazing ice sculptures, enjoy musical performances, play games, stroll the city and more – all FREE!
+Jan.
+6 - March 5.